malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # References

+* Block, N. (1995).
+On a confusion about a function of consciousness.
+Behavioral and Brain Sciences, 18(2), 227–247. https://doi.org/10.1017/S0140525X00038188.
+[Full Text](https://www.researchgate.net/publication/28762323_On_A_Confusion_About_a_Function_of_Consciousness).

 * Block, N. (2002).
 The Harder Problem of Consciousness.
 The Journal of Philosophy, 99(8), 391–425. https://doi.org/10.2307/3655621

 * Borţun, D., & Purcarea, V. L. (2013).
 Marketing and semiotic approach on communication.
 Consequences on knowledge of target-audiences.
 Journal of medicine and life, 6(1), 103–108.

 * Burnum J. F. (1993).
 Medical diagnosis through semiotics.
 Giving meaning to the sign.
 Annals of internal medicine, 119(9), 939–943. https://doi.org/10.7326/0003-4819-119-9-199311010-00012

+* Crane, T. (2009).
+Intentionalism.
+The Oxford Handbook to the Philosophy of Mind.
+Oxford: Oxford University Press. pp. 474–93.
+[Abstract](https://philpapers.org/rec/CRAI-17).

 * Haynes, J-D. (2013).
 Beyond Libet: Long-Term Prediction of Free Choices from Neuroimaging Signals.
 In A. Clark, J. Kiverstein and T. Vierkant (eds.), Decomposing the Will, Oxford: Oxford University Press.